 - Request permission to register in the course by emailing Dr. John Pomeroy (firstname.lastname@example.org) and outlining how they meet the course prerequisites listed in the course synopsis

-- Students and professionals MUST submit a letter of support from their home institution or employer on official letterhead, listing the course, the term it will be taken, and the dates that the course will be held.
+- International students and professionals MUST submit a letter of support from their home institution or employer on official letterhead, listing the course, the term it will be taken, and the dates that the course will be held.
 This letter should be submitted to email@example.com

-- Once admitted to the University of Saskatchewan, students will be given access to a University of Saskatchewan PAWS account and can monitor their application status on PAWs.
+- Once an application has been received by Graduate Studies, students will be given access to a University of Saskatchewan PAWS account and can monitor their application status on PAWs.
 Upon receiving a letter of admission on their PAWs email address, students should then notify the department of Geography and Planning (firstname.lastname@example.org) that they have been admitted and provide their student number so that a permission to register can be entered.

 - After getting email confirmation from the department, students taking the course for credit can register themselves and pay their tuition on PAWS.
 Students wishing to audit the course can contact Student Central at email@example.com using their PAWS email account and request to be registered as an audit student in the course.
 Tuition will still be paid on PAWs.

-Tuition and fees are payable by all participants, but vary depending on your citizenship and whether you are taking the course for credit or as an audit student.
+Tuition and fees are payable by all participants, but vary depending on citizenship and whether a student is taking the course for credit or as an audit student.